1

 Job description

-The Pilot in Command (PIC) has command of, and the responsibility for, the flight crew, passengers, cargo, the SAFE conduct of the flight, and provides guidance and coordinates the activities of every individual connected with all phases of the aircraft operation.
+The PIC has command of, and the responsibility for, the flight crew, passengers, cargo, the SAFE conduct of the flight, and provides guidance and coordinates the activities of every individual connected with all phases of the aircraft operation.
 The PIC will adhere to proper Crew Resource Management (CRM) techniques and will digest input from all crewmembers prior to rendering a decision.
 Once rendered, the decision is to be regarded as final.
 No one, regardless of position, shall exert direct or indirect pressure to change the PIC's decision involving the safety or the conduct of the flight.
 The PIC will not be subject to coercion by any Reynolds Jet departmental managers or customers.
 Good judgment shall prevail at all times.
 If anyone determines that the PIC's decision or conduct of the flight is not proper, they shall abide by the PIC's decision and direct complaints and/or comments to the Director of Operations, insofar as such decisions shall not affect the safety of the flight.

 The Pilot-in-Command (PIC) is accountable to the Chief Pilot for the safe conduct of assigned flights.
 The PIC is responsible for the operation, safety and security of the aircraft and the safety of all crewmembers, passengers and cargo on board.
 The PIC has the authority to refuse transportation of any person or object if their carriage poses any risk to the safety of the aircraft or its occupants.
+Assumes the duties and responsibilities as follows:

 • Responsible to support and comply with all Reynolds Jet Safety and Quality Standards.

-• Makes decisions as necessary to the start, delay or cancellation of the flight, or deviation from a planned destination when operating conditions dictate.
+• Retains the final authority for the safe operation of the aircraft (14 CFR § 91.3).
+Makes decisions as necessary to the start, delay or cancellation of the flight, or deviation from a planned destination when operating conditions dictate.

 • Directs the activities of the SIC, if applicable, ensuring flight crewmembers understand fully and completely what duties they are expected to perform.